 “Working out helps produce the endorphins necessary to curb sugar and salt cravings throughout your day, helps you to avoid moodiness, and increase your ability to focus and to make better decisions,” she says.
 And if you’re wondering, yeah, it is best to workout first thing.
 Takacs suggests working out in the morning or late morning to help you avoid falling into a day full of naps and Netflix and cold pizza binges.

 Looking for good morning workouts?
-Check out these workout samples that fit your lifestyle.
+Check out these workout samples from Aaptiv that can easily fit into your lifestyle.